telerik/document-processing-docs/knowledge-base/create-dashed-line-border-table-radpdfprocessing.md

 ---
 title: Creating a Dashed Line Border for a Table in RadPdfProcessing
-description: Learn how to add a dashed line border to a table heading in RadPdfProcessing.
+description: Learn how to add a dashed line border to a table in RadPdfProcessing.
 type: how-to
 page_title: Create a Dashed Line Border for a Table in RadPdfProcessing
 slug: create-dashed-line-border-table-radpdfprocessing
-tags: pdfprocessing, table, border, dash, line, heading
+tags: pdfprocessing, table, border, dash, line
 res_type: kb
 ---
 # Environment